OVI / DUI Driving Privileges

 If you are granted limited driving privileges, you do not receive a plastic driver’s license.
 Instead, you are given a judgment entry, issued by the Court, which specifies when and where you may drive.
 You must keep the judgment entry with you whenever you drive.
 You may be also be required to keep a driving log.
 If you need a form of identification, you may use a passport or apply for a temporary state identification card.

 If you are granted eriving privileges and you are caught driving outside the scope of those privileges, you may be prosecuted for Driving Under Suspension.
 Driving under a DUI / OVI suspension involves a mandatory jail sentence, as well as an additional license suspension.

-My practice is focused on DUI / OVI defense, and I represent clients who are contesting DUI/OVI charges in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on representing clients who are contesting DUI / OVI charges in Columbus and Central Ohio.
+For more information, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of clients accepted so we can provide personal service to all clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.